Most of the large trucks we have driven have had a truck cruise control installed.

 If you desire to do so and if it is possible to set your vehicle to operate a cruise in lower gears, you will need to learn how to do this.

-This photo at right shows the cruise control or speed control switches on the dash of one of the trucks -- a Freightliner Cascadia -- that Mike drove regionally for a while.
+This photo shows the cruise control or speed control switches on the dash of one of the trucks -- a Freightliner Cascadia -- that Mike drove regionally for a while.

-This photo at right shows the controls for the cruise control on the steering wheel.
+This photo shows the controls for the cruise control on the steering wheel.

 By moving some of the settings of the truck cruise control to the steering wheel, Freightliner helped professional drivers keep their hands on the steering wheel -- a very good move, in our opinion.

-In other commercial motor vehicles we have driven over the years, all of the cruise control switches were on the dash.
+In other commercial motor vehicles we have driven over the years, all of the cruise control switches have been on the dash.

 We have never heard of this happening, but a possible downside to moving some of the controls to the steering wheel might be premature electronic failure of the button(s).